 The activities of the MDCG Subgroup on Standards are supported by two CIRCABC interest groups, for circulation of information and exchange of documents: the “MDCG - Standards (CAs)” for EU national competent authorities as members, and the “MDCG - Standards (Stks)” for stakeholders’ organisations as observers.

-The CEN-Cenelec Advisory Board on Healthcare Standards (ABHS)
+The CEN-CENELEC Advisory Board on Healthcare Standards (ABHS)

-The Advisory Board on Healthcare Standards (ABHS) is the CEN and Cenelec sector forum for medical devices, established in 2005 to bring together European stakeholders interested in or impacted by standardisation in the healthcare field.
+The Advisory Board on Healthcare Standards (ABHS) is the CEN and CENELEC sector forum for medical devices, established in 2005 to bring together European stakeholders interested in or impacted by standardisation in the healthcare field.
 It is integrated by experts in medical devices standardisation, mainly from national standardisation organisations, Technical Committees, European federations and societal stakeholders; the European Commission participates as observer.
 The ABHS usually meets once or twice per year, to present and discuss relevant issues related to standardisation in support of EU legislation on medical devices, cooperation with the European Commission and with the international standardisation organisations, agreements on common positions and guidance documents or “white papers”, etc.

 References and sources of information